redblade/confservicedss/doc/architecture/Pledger_core_scenarios.md

-# ConfService and DSS Pledger integration scenarios
+# Pledger core components end-to-end scenarios involving ConfService and DSS

 Note: actions listed with [A] are done automatically by the ConfService or by the DSS